drio/dnaism/README.md

 In time-series data your metrics change over time, with DNA it changes over genomic coordinates (e.g. `chr17:45000`).

-Head to the [wiki](https://github.com/drio/dnaism/wiki) for more details on the API reference (still a work in progress).
+Head to the [wiki](https://github.com/drio/dnaism/wiki) for more details on the API reference.

 There are two other projects that go together with DNAism: [bedserver](https://github.com/drio/bedserver) and [bedbrowser](https://github.com/drio/bedbrowser).
 Bedserver is a lightweight backend for the